lanelayer/core-lane/README.md

-# Core MEL Node
+# Core Lane Node

 A Bitcoin-anchored execution environment (L1.5) that provides Ethereum-style transactions anchored to Bitcoin blocks.

 ## Overview

-Core MEL (Minimal Execution Lane) is a Bitcoin-anchored execution environment that provides the absolute minimum set of transaction types for building higher-level applications.
+Core Lane (Minimal Execution Lane) is a Bitcoin-anchored execution environment that provides the absolute minimum set of transaction types for building higher-level applications.
 It looks and feels like Ethereum JSON-RPC + EIP-155 transactions, but every block is anchored in Bitcoin (forced inclusion).

 ## Current Implementation Status